vfdev-5/caffe-tools/README.md

 ### Training / validation / visualization

-- single image validation and features visualization
+- single image validation and features visualization for classification CNN

   - `single_image_analyze.py` computes net forward pass on a single image and a 'heatmap' of trained features of the model detected on this image.
 See [here](https://github.com/vfdev-5/caffe-tools/blob/master/trainval/README.md) for more details.